StackVista/stackstate-docs/ui-stackpack-resources/API-Integration/2.4.1/enabled.md

-## The StackState API-Integration Agent StackPack is installed
+## The Rancher Observability API-Integration Agent StackPack is installed

 ### Install API-Integration StackPacks
 To install specific API-Integrations have a look at our [StackPacks](/#/stackpacks).